tombrereton/dotnet-api/README.md

 On Mac enable Rosetta in the beta features as shown in the image below:

 ![Enable Rosetta](./imgs/dockerForMac.png)

-We will build a basic online appointment api.
-The api will allow users to create an account with an associated calendar.
-Then users can create, modify & view appointments in that calendar.
-We will ignore authentication in this exercise.

-- Using TDD, we will build out the functionality of the application
-- The functionality is defined by the requirements in the `Requirements` section

 ## Running the Tests